stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/4_build_execute_remediation_runbook.md

 Now that you have built the runbook to remediate this issue, lets execute it to remediate the performance event.

   1. Go to the output tab Cloudformation stack deployed named `walab-ops-sample-application`.
-Take note following values; OutputECSCluster, OutputECSService, OutputSystemOwnersTopicArn
+Take note following values: OutputECSCluster, OutputECSService, and OutputSystemOwnersTopicArn

   ![ Section4 ](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section4-output.png)

-  2. Also, take note of your the ARN of the IAM user, or IAM role that you will use to assume execute the approval request.
-To do this you can go to the IAM User console, and click **Users**/**Roles** on the left side menu, and click on the user User/Roles.
-Form here you should be able so see something like below, take now the ARN value, as we need it for our next step.
+  2. Locate the ARN of the IAM user that you will use the perform the approval request.
+You can find this by navigating to the IAM User console and  clicking **Users** on the left side menu, and then Click on the **User** name.
+You will see something similar to the example below.
+Take note of the ARN value, as you will use it in the next step.

   ![ Section4 ](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section4-iam.png)

   3. Go to the Systems Manager Automation console, click on **Document** under **Shared Resources**, locate and click an automation document called `Runbook-ECS-Scale-Up`.

-  4. Then click *Execute automation* and  passing the values you just noted as per screenshot.
-(This will be where all the values you took note in step 1-2 be put to use.)
+  4. Then click *Execute automation* providing the values you noted in steps 1 and 2.
+Once populated the fields will appear similar to the following example screenshot.

       ![ Section4 ](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section4-scale-up.png)

       * Place **OutputECSService** value under for the name of **ECSServiceName**.
       * Place **OutputECSCluster** value under for the name of **ECSClusterName**.
-      * Place the IAM user / role you took note on step 2 above under **ApproverArn**.
+      * Place the IAM user Arn you took note on step 2 above under **ApproverArn**.
       * Enter `100` as the **ECSDesiredCount**.
-      * You can put in any message to the **NotificationMessage** section.
-Here is a sample :
+      * Place a message in the **NotificationMessage** field that can help the approver make an informed decision to approve or deny the recommended action.

+        For example:
         ```
-        Hello, your mysecretword app is experiencing performance degradation, To manage customer experience we will have to manually scale up the cluster.
-Action will take in 10 mins, Please deny if you do not consent.
+        Hello, your mysecretword app is experiencing performance degradation.
+To maintain quality customer experience we will manually scale up the supporting cluster.
+This action will be taken 10 minutes after this message is generated unless you do not consent and deny the action within the grace period.
         ```

       * Place **OutputSystemOwnersTopicArn** value under for the name of **NotificationTopicArn**.
-      * You can leave **Timer** as it is, this will be the waiting time until it's automatically approved defined in ISO 8601 duration format
+      * You can leave **Timer** as it is.
+This is the wait time until automatic approval unless a deny is received.
+The time is defined in ISO 8601 duration format.

   5. Once it's done then click on **Execute**.

-  6. Once the runbook is executed, you should see an email coming with instructions on how to approve / deny.
-Follow the link in the email, using the **User**/**Role** of the ApproverArn you placed in step.
-It will take you to the SSM Console where you can approve / deny the request.
+  6. Once the runbook is executed, you should receive an email with instructions on how to approve or deny.
+Follow the link in the email using the User of the ApproverArn you placed in the Input parameters.
+The link will take you to the SSM Console where you can approve or deny the request.

       ![ Section4 ](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section4-approveordeny.png)

-      If you choose leave / ignore this email, the request will be automatically approved after the Timer set in the playbook.
+      If you choose approve, or do not respond to the email, the request will be automatically approved after the Timer set in the playbook expires.

-      If you execute deny the runbook will fail, and nothing will be actioned.
+      If you deny the runbook will fail, and no action will be taken.

-  7. Once the runbook moved on to the next step, You can observe the ECS task increased to the number of desired count you specified.
+  7. Once the runbook completes the next step, you can see that the ECS task count increased to the value you specified.

-      Go to ECS console, and click in **Clusters** and select `mysecretword-cluster`, then click on `mysecretword-service` **Service**. you should see as the number of running tasks reaches 100, the CPUUtilization average comes down.
+      Go to ECS console, and click on **Clusters**, and select `mysecretword-cluster`.
+Click on the  `mysecretword-service` **Service**. you should see the number of running tasks increasing to 100 and average CPUUtilization decreasing.

       ![ Section4 ](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section4-scale-up2.png)

       ![ Section4 ](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section4-scale-up3.png)

-  8. Following after the service is scaled up, you should be seeing the API response time back to normal, and the Alarm gone back to OK state.
-You can check them via your CloudWatch Console, as per previous step.
+  8. After the service is scaled up, you should see the API response time return to normal and the Alarm return to the OK state.
+You can check both using your CloudWatch Console, following the steps you used in "2.
+Simulate Application Issue", "Section 2.1 Observing the alarm being triggered".

-This concludes **Section 6** of this lab, click on the link below to move on to the next section.
+This concludes **Section 4** of this lab, click on the link below to move on to the next section.
 {{< prev_next_button link_prev_url="../3_build_execute_investigative_playbook/" link_next_url="../5_cleanup/" />}}

 ___
-**END OF SECTION 5**
+**END OF SECTION 4**
 ___